critical-links/c3-apps-starter/TUTORIAL.md

   save service state
 ```

-go to browser and navigate to <wordpress-tutorial.c3edu.online>
+go to the browser and navigate to <wordpress-tutorial.c3edu.online>

 ![image](attachments/2022-05-16-18-25-35.png)